-Surfshark compares well to other providers in the download speeds column, providing more than enough bandwidth for HD streaming, gaming and downloading large files.
+Surfshark is tops in the download speeds column, providing more than enough bandwidth for HD streaming, gaming, and downloading large files.
 No data caps, more fun!

-The provider has most popular devices covered thanks to app offerings for the Android, Android TV, iOS, Linux, macOS, Windows and Amazon Fire device platforms.
+The provider has most popular devices covered thanks to app offerings for the Android, Android TV, iOS, Linux, macOS (native M1/M2 Mac support), Windows, and Amazon Fire device platforms.

-- “Multi-Hop” VPN option offers double anonymity protection
+- “MultiHop” VPN option for double anonymity protection

 Read my full review of Surfshark.